-In \cite{Lengyel}, T\'{a}mas Lengyel investigated variations of a normal-play, impartial, two-pile subtraction transfer game.
+In \cite{Lengyel}, Tam\'{a}s Lengyel investigated variations of a normal-play, impartial, two-pile subtraction transfer game.
 All of his examples involved two piles of tokens, where a player was allowed to either subtract a particular number from the first pile, subtract another particular number from the second pile, or move a single token from the first pile to the second pile.
 He then proved that several games of this type are \emph{periodic}.
 That is, there is a \emph{period} $(p,q)\in\mathbb{N}^2$ so that, for any $(x,y)\in\mathbb{N}^2$, $\mathcal{SG}(x,y)=\mathcal{SG}(x+p,y)=\mathcal{SG}(x,y+q)$, where $x$ and $y$ denote the number of tokens in the first and second pile, respectively.
 In some sense, this paper merely presents a generalization of his results.

-However, we also offer a rebuttal to a tacit assumption in \cite{Larsson}.
+However, we also challenge a method in \cite{Larsson}.
 In this paper, Larsson, Saha, and Yokoo investigated one-, two-, and three-move vector subtraction games.
 In doing so, they focus only on the outcome class of game positions, ignoring \textsc{nim}-values.
-On one hand, they feel that studying only the outcome classes gives enough information for their purposes, but it is also a common point of view to consider, for a given impartial game, the calculation of outcome classes to be easier than a full calculation of \textsc{nim}-values.
+On one hand, studying only the outcome classes gives enough information for their purposes, but it is also a common point of view to consider, for a given impartial game, the calculation of outcome classes to be easier than a full calculation of \textsc{nim}-values.
 It turns out that this point of view would not have allowed us to generalize Lengyel's results, even though it `should' be easier to consider only outcome classes.
 By considering outcome classes, one essentially partitions all \textsc{nim}-values as:

-whereas in the study of what we are calling \emph{Lengyel transfer games}, it is more fruitful to mentally partition \textsc{nim}-values according to $a\sim a\oplus 1$, that is as:
+whereas in the study of what we are calling \emph{Lengyel transfer games}, it is more fruitful to mentally partition \textsc{nim}-values according to $a\sim a\oplus 1$, that is, as:

 Furthermore, we end up discovering some new notions of periodicity.

 \begin{defi} A \emph{vector game} is an impartial, normal-play, two player game played on $\mathbb{N}^n$ for some $n$.
 It is determined by a set of vectors $S=\{u_i\}_{i\in I}\subseteq \mathbb{Z}^n$.
 A legal move consists of adding an element of $S$ to the current game position.
 If each $u_i$ is an element of $\left(\mathbb{Z}^{\leq 0}\right)^n$, we call it a \emph{vector subtraction game}. \end{defi}